turbot/steampipe-plugin-config/docs/tables/yml_key_value.md

 # Table: yml_key_value

-Query key-value pair data along with comments and line number from YML files found in the configured `paths`.
+Query key-value pairs, comments, and line numbers from YML files found in the configured `yml_paths`.

-For instance, if `paths` is set to `/Users/myuser/yml/*`, and that directory contains:
+For instance, if `yml_paths` is set to `[ "/Users/myuser/*.yml", "/Users/myuser/*.yaml" ]`, and that directory contains:

 - sample.yml
 - invoice.yml